 OPSTAT and SPSS (version 15.0) were used to statistically evaluate the recorded data.
 Following procedures by Sheoran et al. (1998) and Gomez and Gomez (1984), analysis of variance (ANOVA) was carried out in a Randomized Block Design (RBD), and treatment means were compared using Fisher's post-hoc test to identify the critical difference (CD) at the 5% significance level (p≤0.05).

+RESULTS

-RESULTS: The vegetative parameters of radish were markedly influenced by different combinations of bio stimulants and varieties.
+The vegetative parameters of radish were markedly influenced by different combinations of bio stimulants and varieties.
 The application of Azotobacter and seaweed extract, with NPK, substantially enhanced growth and foliage dimensions.

 Impact of varieties and bio-stimulants on growth parameters of radish